AnnaSmoot-NOAA/uw-aigfs/docs/user_guide.md

 ecflow_client --begin=retro
 ```

-**6. Shut down.** Return to the shell running the server and Ctrl-C.
+**6. Shut down.** Return to the shell running the server by pressing Ctrl-C.

 #### Reference